My Voice in the Desert

 2. Bikers and Soldiers

 Here then, appeared a biker, a soldier, a man accustomed to the smell of fear.
-Sequestered like members of a secret sect, funded by we the jellyfish citizens, trained to kill so that we may maintain an illusion of safety.
+Sequestered like members of a secret sect, trained to kill and funded by we the jellyfish citizens, so that we may maintain an illusion of safety.

-And when (and if) they return, when (and if) the battle is over, they receive little supplemental instruction in living to counter what they have learned about death.
+And when and if they return, and when and if the battle is over, they receive little supplemental instruction in living to counter what they have learned about death.
 Alienated and hunted, they continue the hunt.
-Their austerities place them at odds with civilians they call us, implying I that we are interested in civility.
+Their austerities place them at odds with civilians they call us, implying I guess, that we are interested in civility.
 Under these conditions, the line between war and the end of war blurs.

 3. Between Worlds